kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/my-project/practice/tutorial1/docker/README.md

 - `receive_logs_topic.py`: connects to a RabbitMQ server, declares a topic exchange named 'topic_logs', and sets up an exclusive queue for receiving messages.
 It binds the queue to one or more routing keys specified via command-line arguments, listens for incoming messages, and prints them out as they arrive.
 If no routing keys are provided, the script displays usage information and exits.
 - `requirements.txt`: lists a library that is needed for this project.

+## Docker Implementation
+- Dockerfile Configuration
+    - Utilize an official Python runtime as the base image `python:3.8`
+    - Set the working directory in the container to `/usr/src/app`
+    - Copy the `requirements.txt` file from the project folder into the current working directory inside the container `/usr/src/app`
+    - Run the pip install command inside the container to install the Python packages specified in the `requirements.txt` file
+    - Specify the command that will be executed when the Docker container starts `CMD ["python", "./emit_log_topic.py", "./receive_logs_topic.py"]`

+- Docker-compose.yml Configuration
+    - Utilize the `rabbitmq:3-management` image to run a RabbitMQ server with a management UI, exposing standard RabbitMQ and management ports to the host.
+    - Build an image from the current directory and runs `emit_log_topic.py` with info as an argument, relying on the rabbitmq service being available.
+    - Similarly build an image from the current directory and runs `receive_logs_topic.py` with info as an argument, also dependent on the rabbitmq service.

+## Project Diagram